DawsonSilkenat/bias_framework/readme_bias_framework_user.md

 The bias framework is designed to provide insight into bias and bias mitigation in machine learning.
 The goal is not to solve the problem or even to make a recommendation, but instead to provide a user with information that will help them make the required decisions.

 Please note that this is still a work in progress, with a number of limitations.
-At th time of writing this (2024/05/13) we limit the bias framework to sklearn clarification models.
+At the time of writing this (2024/05/13) we limit the bias framework to sklearn clarification models.
 Given time we would love to increase the flexibility and perhaps even increase the scope beyond classification.
 We also hope that this will never be truly complete as further research introduces innovative techniques for measuring and reducing bias.

 ## High level overview
 A user will need to provide the bias framework with a machine model and a training/validation data split.
 They will then be able to define what they consider to be a privileged group, then simply call the run_framework method.
 After this method complete the user will be able to use a number of methods to generate and combine graphs displaying the impacts of bias across a range of metrics.